cupOJoseph/storj-web-gateway/README.md

 Assume golang (>=1.11) has been setup.

-Before do following experiement, backup your local ipfs env.
+Before do following experiment, backup your local ipfs env.

 First, you should run ```./shell/setupStorj.sh```